OOO-A2/IT-Product-Development-course/README.md

 - Providing a unified dashboard for students and instructors to view grades, feedback, and assignments
 - Enabling structured feedback collection and justification of bonus points
 - Exporting grades in formats compatible with Moodle
-- Integrating with Google Drive for fetching student submission
+- Integrating with Google Drive for fetching student submissions

-The platform is designed to be self-hosted to ensure confidentiality and compliance with university data policies.
+The platform is designed to be self-hosted, ensuring confidentiality and compliance with university data policies.

 ## Project Context Diagram